-ITLS courses must use the following course materials\
+ITLS courses must use the following course materials:

-ITLS Provider Manual - 7th edition ITLS Instructor Guide - $7^{th}$ edition ITLS Military Provider Manual - $2^{nd}$ edition ITLS Military Instructor Guide - $2^{nd}$ edition Pediatric Trauma Life Support Provider Manual - $3^{rd}$ edition Pediatric Trauma Life Support Instructor Guide - $3^{rd}$ edition ITLS Access Provider Manual - $2^{nd}$ edition
+ITLS Provider Manual - 8th edition

+ITLS Instructor Guide - 8th edition

+ITLS Military Provider Manual - 2nd edition

+ITLS Military Instructor Guide - 2nd edition

+Pediatric Trauma Life Support Provider Manual - 3rd edition with 2017 Update

+Pediatric Trauma Life Support Instructor Guide - 3rd edition

+ITLS Access Provider Manual - 3rd edition

-- ITLS courses must be conducted in an organized professional manner\ - Confidentiality with respect to student performance shall be maintained at all times\ - The minimum period of time that records of student performance must be maintained by course coordinators\ - The minimum numbers of days in advance of a course that the request must be made to the chapter coordinator.
-Most range from 30 to 90 days\ - All requests for approval of courses shall contain the course dates, location, course medical director, course coordinator, list of instructors, list of Affiliate Faculty, course schedule and projected number of students\ - To assure the quality control of a course, every course must have a Medical Director, who is onsite or available by phone or pager.
+- ITLS courses must be conducted in an organized professional manner. - Confidentiality with respect to student performance shall be maintained at all times. - The minimum period of time that records of student performance must be maintained by course coordinators. - The minimum numbers of days in advance of a course that the request must be made to the chapter coordinator.
+Most range from 30 to 90 days. - All requests for approval of courses shall contain the course dates, location, course medical director, course coordinator, list of instructors, list of Affiliate Faculty, course schedule and projected number of students.
+This requirement does not apply to programs using the ITLS CMS. - To assure the quality control of a course, every course must have a Medical Director, who is onsite or available by phone or electronic device.
 One Affiliate Faculty member must be on-site at all times.
-The Affiliate Faculty member may concurrently serve as an instructor at the course\ - The applicant should set a policy related to the Course Medical Director's role in a course.
+The Affiliate Faculty member may concurrently serve as an instructor at the course.

+- The applicant should set a policy related to the Course Medical Director's role in a course.
 International policy mandates that a Medical Director be on call and available by phone at all times during a course.
-Some programs choose to mandate the presence of a Course Medical Director onsite during the course instead\ - The applicant should set a timeframe by when course coordinators must complete and upload all course information into the course management system (CMS) and remit student fees to the chapter coordinator\
+Some programs choose to mandate the presence of a Course Medical Director onsite during the course instead. - The applicant should set a timeframe by when course coordinators must complete and upload all course information into the course management system (CMS) and remit student fees to the chapter coordinator.

-H. Protocol for Conducting an ITLS Course\
+H. Protocol for Conducting an ITLS Course